Kenmore Air Harbor

 • Airline

-The private pilot or commercial pilot single-engine seaplane rating consists of ground training, flight training and a check-ride with an FAA designated examiner.
-During your ground and flight training you will discuss and master maneuvers unique to seaplanes such as:
+The Private or Commercial Pilot Single-Engine Sea Rating consists of ground training, flight training and a check-ride with an FAA designated examiner.
+During your ground and flight training you will discuss and master maneuvers and knowledge unique to seaplanes such as:

 • Glassy water takeoffs and landings